 If you’re approved for a Petal card, your APR will be displayed in the welcome email and is printed on your monthly statement.

 Your APR is determined when your application is approved.
 If you’re approved, you’ll receive an email letting you know what your APR is.
-You can also find your APR listed in the Card Features section of your Petal account.
+You can also find your APR listed in the Settings tab of your Petal account.